 The original version of the Solar Siting Analysis (2012) is available for download here.

-Before installing a non-single-family residential solar project, it is recommended to schedule a meeting with the NJDEP’s Office of Permit Coordination and Environmental Review to determine what permits may be required and to identify potential issues.
+Before installing a large-scale non-rooftop solar project, it is recommended to schedule a meeting with the NJDEP’s Office of Permit Coordination and Environmental Review to determine what permits may be required and to identify potential issues.

 New Jersey Community Solar PV Siting Tool